 Davenport awards more than $15 million in institutional and foundation scholarships each year.
 In fact, more than 94% of our students receive financial aid.
 For certain scholarships, applicants are automatically reviewed for eligibility once accepted into the university.
 However, there are plenty of other scholarships and grants students can take advantage of at Davenport – you’ll just need to apply.

 Find more information and a full listing of Davenport University’s scholarships here.

 According to the U.S. Department of Education, more than $120 billion is awarded to more than 13 million students each year through three types of federal student aid – grants, work-study funds and low-interest loans.

 Grants are essentially free money.
-You don’t have to repay a grant (unless, for example, you withdraw from school and owe a refund).
-There are several types of federal grants available, such as the TEACH and Pell Grants.
+You don’t have to repay a grant.
+There are several types of federal grants available, such as the TEACH and Pell Grants (this grant can turn into a loan).
 You can find comprehensive information about these federal student grant programs here.

 Work-study grants help pay education expenses by providing part-time work-related or community service jobs for eligible undergraduate and graduate students.
 It is available to full-time and part-time students.
 These positions are typically available on campus and within departments like marketing or institutional research, so students may be able to gain valuable experience for their resume by taking advantage of work-study as well.
 Students can use their paychecks to help fund their education and living expenses.
 Learn more about work-study here.

 Federal student loans are not much different than a loan you take out to purchase a car, but instead, you are borrowing money for college.
 Upon completion of your education, you must repay your loans with interest.
 The William D. Ford Federal Direct Loan Program, commonly referred to as “Direct Loans,” is the U.S. Department of Education’s federal student loan program.
 With these loans, the U.S. Department of Education is your lender.